Pages

 Place the loaf or loaves on parchment on a sheet pan OR a piece of parchment on a flat pan's bottom for sliding or a paddle, cover and rise for 1 hour or until double.

-Preheat the oven to 450 & and place a stone on the bottom rack
+Preheat the oven to 450 and place a stone on the middle or just below middle rack

 Rub olive oil on a straight edge razor (carefully) just before using and then give it a good slit down the middle for the round loaf or 3 good slanted slits for the baguette just before baking.
 If you cut too deep it will flatten and look like a knee cap :) if not enough it will close back up.
 So about 1/4 inch at a 30 degree angle.

-When the dough is ready slide the parchment sheet with the loaf in the oven on top of the stone, or place the sheet pan on the middle rack, throw 3 ice cubes in to oven close quickly & bake for 10 minutes.
+When the dough is ready slide the parchment sheet with the loaf in the oven on top of the stone, or place the sheet pan on the middle rack, throw 3 ice cubes in to oven close quickly OR spray water in oven and close quickly & bake for 10 minutes.
 You can also egg wash the top if you want it browner.
+You can add sesame seeds to the top over the egg wash as well.

 Cool for 2 hours on a rack.